A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 2/README.md

 ### Party Level and Target Allocation of Treasure

-- Level 4: At start of the book the party are within 200xp of level 5
+- Level 4: At start of the book the party are at or within 200xp of level 5
-- Level 5:
-the inital murder investigation
+- Level 5: After the inital murder investigation
 - Level 6: After they reach Foxglove Manor
 - Level 7: After they reach Magnimar